 Depending on your pick-up location, the decision may be made for you.
-Full-size vans can be hard to come by in come locations.
-For example at the Nashville airport, Hertz Global Holdings (including Dollar, Hertz, and Thrifty) doesn't even offer full-size vans.
+Full-size vans can be hard to come by in some locations.
+For example at the Nashville airport, none of the brands operated by Hertz Global Holdings (Hertz, Dollar and Thrifty) offer passenger vans.

 If the rental car companies have no full-size vans available, the next-best option is likely to be two smaller vehicles or a minivan seating seven.

 Also, keep in mind that full-size vans are almost never available for a one-way rental.
 Rental locations tend to want to keep those vehicles local for various reasons.
 If you need a one-way rental for more than seven people, you'll have to go with multiple cars.

 Be sure that you rent a van with enough space for your entire group.
 When renting a vehicle, the capacity is always noted on the vehicle confirmation screen.
 For instance, Budget offers no vehicle class above a 12-passenger van, so be sure to review the listed capacity at the time of booking.

 These vans look identical, but one seats 12 people and the other seats 15.

 While the National Highway Traffic Safety Administration (NHTSA) has highlighted the safety issues inherent in 15-passenger vans, the United States is far more lenient than the rest of the world in allowing drivers to operate passenger vans.
 While a regular driver's license might allow you to drive a 12- or 15-passenger van in the United States and many Mexican resort towns, in Europe you would be limited to vehicles seating nine people.
 In Canada, vehicles seating more than 12 passengers are considered commercial vehicles.
 That means you would need a commercial driver's license to cross the U.S. / Canada border in a rented van.